-The two tracts located within thethat encompass the on the western side of the county in the Rodeo and Richmond areas (3580 and 3650.02), include 10.5 percent of the lower-income unit capacity, 15.2 percent of moderateincome capacity, and 1.5 percent of percent of above moderate-income capacity.
-Two tracts; and two in the Bay Point area (3142 and 3141.03) accommodate 16.3 percent of lower-income unit capacity, 9.2 percent of moderate-income capacity, and 3.1 percent of above moderate-income unit capacity to reduce displacement risk of compromised populations.
-Overall 15.2 percent of the moderate income capacity has been identified within the East Bay tracts 3580 and 3650 02; with an additional 9.1 percent in the two Bay Point tracts: and 4.3 percent of above moderate-income canacity the moderate and above-moderate capacity identified within all four tracts will facilitate income-integration and combat patterns of concentrated poverty.
+The two tracts located within thethat encompass the on the western side of the county in the Rodeo and Richmond areas (3580 and 3650.02), include 10.5 percent of the lower-income unit capacity, 15.2 percent of moderate-income capacity, and 1.5 percent of percent of above moderate-income capacity, and 1.5 percent of percent of above moderate-income capacity.
+Two tracts: and two in the Bay Point area (3142 and 3141.03) accommodate 16.3 percent of lower-income unit capacity, 9.2 percent of moderate-income unit capacity to reduce displacement risk of compromised populations.
+Overall, 15.2 percent of the moderate income capacity has been identified within the East Bay tracts 3580 and 3650.02; with an additional 9.1 percent in the two Bay Point tracts; and 4.3 percent of above moderate-income capacity the moderate and above-moderate capacity identified within all four tracts will facilitate income-integration and combat patterns of concentrated poverty.

-TABLE 4-38 PHNA SITE CAPACITY BY CENSUS TRACT
+TABLE 6-38, RHNA SITE CAPACITY BY CENSUS TRACT

-The census tracts with the highest proportion of lower-income unit capacity include two tracts in Bay Point, tract 3141.03 as discussed above, and 3141.04, with 25.2 percent lower-income unit potential, 4.7 percent of the moderate-income unit capacity, and 14.6 percent of above moderateincome unit capacity, and within Contra Costa Centre (tract 3382.03) with 16.5 percent of the lower-income unit capacity, and 4.7 percent of moderate-income capacity (no above moderate-income unit capacity).
+The census tracts with the highest proportion of lower-income unit capacity include two tracts in Bay Point, tract 3141.03 as discussed above, and 3141.04, with 25.2 percent lower-income unit potential, 4.7 percent of the moderate-income unit capacity, and 14.6 percent of above moderateincome unit capacity, and 14.6 percent of above moderateincome unit capacity, and within Contra Costa Centre (tract 3382.03) with 16.5 percent of the lower-income unit capacity, and 4.7 percent of moderate-income capacity (no above moderate-income unit capacity).
 The Bay Point sites are in areas designated as low resource, where over 65.0 percent of households have low to moderate-incomes, populations of color comprising over 89.4 percent of households, overcrowding rates are among the highest in the county, renters comprise over one-half of the households, and the tracts are considered disadvantaged communities.
 The lowerincome unit capacity provides additional housing stock for lower-income households and housing mobility opportunities to reduce displacement risk of existing residents.

-THowever, the Contra Costa Centre sites provide housing mobility opportunities for lower-income households in a moderate resource designated tract which is more affluent, has a low rate of poverty, 52.4 percent of the population is White, the disability rate is one of the lowest in the county, and overcrowding is low at 1.0 percent of households.
-Further, and although 60.0 percent of households are renters, overpayment among both renters and homeowners is lower than in 70.5 percentmost other of the tracts with identified sites.
-Identification of sites to support construction of high-density housing in this area with better access to opportunities and accessibility to transit services, reflected in a high jobs proximity index, encourages integration of lower-income units to facilitate mixed-income neighborhoods, combat patterns of income segregation, and provide housing mobility opportunities in environmentally positive neighborhoods. thereby reducing concentrations of disadvantaged populations elsewhere in the county.
+THowever. the Contra Costa Centre sites provide housing mobility opportunities for lower-income households in a moderate resource designated tract which is more affluent, has a low rate of poverty, 52.4 percent of the population is White, the disability rate is one of the lowest in the county, and overcrowding is low at 1.0 percent of households.
+Further, and although 60.0 percent of households are renters, overpayment among both renters and homeowners is lower than in 70.5 percentmost other-of the tracts with identified sites.
+Identification of sites to support construction of high-density housing in this area with better access to opportunities and accessibility to transit services, reflected in a high jobs proximity index, encourages integration of lower-income units to facilitate mixed-income neighborhoods, combat patterns of income segregation, and provide housing mobility opportunities in environmentally positive neighborhoods, thereby reducing concentrations of disadvantaged populations elsewhere in the county.